glaParaBio/mars-hpc-notes/README.md

 partition and all nodes have access to it.
 The home directory has only 20GB of space so don't use it for anything other than configuration files and small programs.

-# Job dependencies (i.e. *start this job after another one has completed*)
+# Job dependencies

+I.e. *start this job after another one has completed*.
 I use [snakemake](https://snakemake.github.io/) for this, regardless of using an HPC.
 It has a learing curve but if you regularly work on bioinformatics projects it is worth it.
+Ask for more information...